mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 # Building a Human Activity Classifier

 Let's build a model and plot the cross-validation accuracy curves for the training data.
 We'll split `x_train` and `y_train` into training and validation sets since we only want to predict on the test set once.
-We'll use 5-fold cross validation to get a good sense of the model's accuracy at different values of C. To plot the curves, we'll use the `validation_curve` function from sklearn.
+We'll use 5-fold cross validation to get a good sense of the model's accuracy at different values of C. To get the data for the curves, we'll use the `validation_curve` function from sklearn.

 ```python